AdobeDocs/experience-manager-cloud-manager.fr-FR/help/using/setting-up-program.md

    ![](assets/Setup_Program-KPIs.png)

-1. Sous **Mise en service**, vous pouvez afficher ou modifier la configuration des environnements de production et autres dans votre programme. **La mise à l’échelle automatique est activée** s’affiche si la mise à l’échelle automatique a été activée pour le programme.
+1. Under **Provisioning**, you can view or edit the provisioning configuration for production and non-production environments in your program. **La mise à l’échelle automatique est activée** s’affiche si la mise à l’échelle automatique a été activée pour le programme.

    >[!NOTE]
    >